EURO GOVT-Spanish vote concerns help German debt creep higher

 While the result underlined the political difficulties facing Spain's government, it fell short of the convincing separatist win needed to mount a push for a referendum on independence for the region.

-Because of this, the outcome was subject to different interpretations in financial markets but safe-haven Bund futures made marginal gains, rising a modest 17 ticks to stand at 142.29 while European equity markets fell.
+"The Catalonian election was pretty much expected ... but any sign of Europe splitting up isn't great when they need to be going the other way," a trader said.

-Traders said the election result had also given some opportunistic investors a reason to buy back in at cheaper levels after a sustained sell-off last week.
+Bund futures rose a modest 17 ticks to stand at 142.29, adding to initial gains when European equity markets opened weaker.

 "The separatist movement may ultimately impact on the market due to fiscal concerns," Rabobank strategists said in a note.